 - Creating something new.
 Creativity needs a bit of stirring up.
 When I was thinking of the dress to make, a plain shift dress with round neck came to mind but then I got the idea of making the front neckline rounded and V-necked.

-- You get to choose what material, color and what suits your personal taste.
+- Freedom to choose.
+You get to choose what material, color and what suits your personal taste.
 Even if you don’t get what you want exactly, you’ll create a signature style of your making.

 How do you go about making your own clothes.